Skip to main content

 Using hint text

-Use hint text to give users help in context, for example, tell users where to find information or how you will use their data.
+You can use hint text to give users help in context, so they understand what they need to enter.
+For example, use it to tell users where to find information or how you will use their data.
+Read more about hint text.

 <div class="nhsuk-form-group">